 Venus, Software Engineer at Rockbot

-The University of California in Irvine offers a new coding bootcamp to learn fundamental skills for tech.
+The University of California in Irvine offers a new university coding bootcamp to learn fundamental skills for tech.
 You can study data science, full stack web development, or cyber security.
 Each course is custom-catered to industry requirements for these subjects, so students receive a well-rounded technical education.

 UC Irvine’s coding bootcamp is a great alternative to Berkeley for students living in the region.
 You’ll also benefit from career coaches and experienced instructors.